robbytables/bug-free-invention/unit-6-flask/instructor-resources/05-flask-templates/05-templates-slides.md

 ---

-## Rendering a template in Flask
+## Rendering a Template in Flask

 <aside class="notes">

 **Talking Points:**

-- "We're going to modify the rest of our Flask app to pass some values into our variable in the template (curly brackets).
+- We're going to modify the rest of our Flask app to pass some values into our variable in the template (curly braces).
-- Let's change the rest of our `hello_flask.py` so that the whole thing looks the following script on screen."
+- Let's change the rest of our `hello_flask.py` so that the whole thing looks the following script on screen.

-- "Here, we use `render_template` function which takes in two arguments:
+- Here, we use `render_template` function which takes in two arguments:
   1. Our template name, `index.html`.
-  1. Our **context** which, from the documentation is 'the variables that should be available in the context of the template.'"
+  1. Our **context** which, from the documentation is "the variables that should be available in the context of the template."

-- "Here, our variable is name which is passed into the <user> part of our route, and then becomes the value that we assign to the variable called `name`."
+- Here, our variable is name which is passed into the <user> part of our route, and then becomes the value that we assign to the variable called `name`.
 </aside>

 Let's change our `my_website.py` accordingly: